Dominique O'Rourke

 Dominique O'Rourke is a Canadian politician who has served as the member of Parliament for the riding of Guelph as a member of the Liberal Party since 2025.
-She previously served as a Guelph city councillor from 2018 to 2025, representing Ward 6.
+She previously served as a Guelph city councillor from 2018 to 2025, where she represented Ward 6.

 Background

 O'Rourke holds a bachelor's degree in economics from the University of Ottawa and a Master of Arts in leadership from the University of Guelph.

 Political career

+Guelph City Council (2018-2025)

-O'Rourke was first elected to the Guelph City Council in the 2018 municipal election, as the top candidate in Ward 6 earning 32 per cent of the vote.
-She was re-elected in 2022, again the top candidate in Ward 6 garnering 36 per cent of the vote.
-During her time in office, she served as the chair of infrastructure, development, and enterprise.
+O'Rourke was first elected to the Guelph City Council in the 2018 municipal election in Ward 6 after garnering 31.8% of the vote.
+O'Rourke was then re-elected in the 2022 municipal election in Ward 6 with 36.0% of the vote.
+During O'Rourke's time in office, she served as the chair of its Infrastructure, Development, and Environment Services Committee.

+45th Parliament (2025-present)

-In July 2024, O'Rourke was acclaimed as the Liberal Party candidate for the riding of Guelph following the retirement announcement of Lloyd Longfield, the long-time incumbent member of Parliament.
-She was elected in the 2025 federal election and subsequently stepped down as city councillor.
+In July 2024, O'Rourke was acclaimed as the Liberal Party candidate for the riding of Guelph after Lloyd Longfield announced that he would not be seeking re-election.
+O'Rourke was elected in the 2025 federal election with 54.7% of the vote and subsequently stepped down as city councillor.